digime/digime-sdk-nodejs/guides/authorize.md

 ```
 The [result](../../interfaces/types.getauthorizeurlresponse.html) returned will include a `url` and `codeVerifier`.
 Store the `codeVerifier` against this user as this will be required for later.

+More on limits and scoping of raw and mapped data interface can be found [here](../../interfaces/Types.PullSessionOptions.html).

 ## Redirecting the user to this authorization URL